vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_registry.md

-# Upgrade vSphere Integrated Containers Registry #
+# Upgrade vSphere Integrated Containers Registry 0.5 to 1.1.x #

-If you deployed version 0.5 of vSphere Integrated Containers Registry (Harbor) with vSphere Integrated Containers 1.0, you can upgrade your existing installation to version 1.1.
+If you deployed version 0.5 of vSphere Integrated Containers Registry (Harbor) with vSphere Integrated Containers 1.0, you can upgrade your existing installation to version 1.1.x.

 **Prerequisites**